-Here, Respondent is not an authorized reseller or distributor for Complainant and Respondent's use of the Disputed Domain Name fails to meet the second and third criteria of the Oki Data Test, which requires that the Respondent must use the website to sell only the trademarked goods or services, and the website accurately discloses the Respondent's relationship with the Complainant.
-The website found at the Disputed Domain Name does not only sell Complainant's RELX products, but also competing products, such as Huabo and Cloud electronic cigarettes and pods.
-Further, the website has no visible disclaimer stating that the website is neither endorsed nor sponsored by the Complainant to explain the non-existing relationship with the trademark holder.
-Instead, Respondent named its website as "RELX Wholesale", (mis)representing itself as Complainant or its affiliate.
-This (mis)representation conveys the false impression that the Respondent was authorized to use Complainant's trademark and offer Complainant's products.
+Here, Respondent is not an authorized reseller or distributor for Complainant and Respondent's use of the Disputed Domain Name fails to meet the third criterion of the Oki Data Test, which requires that the website accurately discloses the Respondent's relationship with the Complainant.
+The website found at the Disputed Domain Name has no visible disclaimer stating that the website is neither endorsed nor sponsored by the Complainant to explain the non-existing relationship with the trademark holder.
+Instead, Respondent claims that the products offered in the website are "provided by the agent RELXTRAVELLOVER in Hong Kong", (mis)representing itself as Complainant or its affiliate.
 Respondent's website is clearly commercial in nature and it is not making a legitimate noncommercial or fair use of the Disputed Domain Name.

-Respondent registered the Disputed Domain Name on February 23, 2021, which is after Complainant's registration of its RELX trademark with TH-DIP, CNIPA, USPTO and EUIPO, and Complainant's first use in commerce of its trademark in iii) The disputed domain name(s) has/have been registered and is/are being used in bad faith:
+Respondent registered the Disputed Domain Name on April 10, 2020, which is after Complainant's registrations of its RELX trademark with HKIPD, CNIPA, USPTO and EUIPO, and Complainant's first use in commerce of its trademark in July 2018.

-July 2018.
 The Disputed Domain Name's registration date is also after the Complainant's registration of its <relxtech.com> domain name on November 27, 2017.